Tiriyó language: Future

 These phrases have the same functional meaning, and both are acceptable; however using the present imperfective with the particle _pitɛ is more common.
 This construction is potentially replacing the future perfective.

-Certainty and Doubt
+Certainty and doubt

 In present and future tenses, Tiriyó distinguish between things the speaker is certain of and things they are not.
 This distinction, represented as suffixes –e for certainty and –ne or –nɛ for doubt, is not present in collective forms.
 To use the certain form, a speaker must have absolute confidence in an event.
 For example, if there are rainclouds in the sky visible to both speaker and addressee and the speaker would like to say that it will rain, they must use the doubt form.

-It is important to note that the certainty and doubt forms do not express the source of the information; that is to say, they are not evidentials.
+The certainty and doubt forms do not express the source of the information; they are not evidentials.
 They communicate how confident a speaker is in their assessment of a situation.